carsonzchen/MSiA423_ACE.AI/README.md

 * 2. Model building and validation
 * Backlog stories
-- a) Engineer feature set as predictor variables (4 points, ongoing)
+- a) Engineer feature set as predictor variables (4 points)
 - b) Split data into training and validation sets (0 point)
 - c) Build an initial benchmark model for reference (1 point)
-- d) Iteratively develop a set of models with engineered features, optimize parameters to find the best model (8 points, planned)
+- d) Iteratively develop a set of models with engineered features, optimize parameters to find the best model (8 points)
-- e) Validate the model using primary and potential alternative metrics such as F1-score (1 point, planned)
+- e) Validate the model using primary and potential alternative metrics such as F1-score (1 point)

 * 3. Product development
 * Backlog stories